A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

 \end{definition} \fi

-\begin{definition}[RUF-VRA security] We say that a DS-SKL scheme $\DSSKL$ with classical revocation for the message space $\cM$ is RUF-VRA secure,\footnote{"RUF" stands for "\textbf{R}andom message \textbf{U}n\textbf{F}orgeability".} if it satisfies the following requirement, formalized by the experiment $\expb{\DSSKL,\qA}{ruf}{vra}(1^\secp)$ between an adversary $\qA$ and the challenger: \begin{enumerate} \item The challenger runs $\Setup(1^\secp)\ra(\svk,\msk, \dvk)$ and sends $\svk$ to $\qA$. \item Given $\svk$ from the challenger, $\qA$ starts to run.
-Throughout the game, $\qA$ has an oracle access to the signing oracle $\Sign(\msk, \cdot)$, which takes as input $m \in \cM$ and returns $\sigma \lrun \Sign(\msk, m)$, until it receives the challenge message $m^*$ at Step~\ref{Step:receiving-challenge-sig-VRA} below. $\qA$ can access the oracle arbitrary many times at any timing. \item The challenger plays the role of the lessor and runs $\qIntKeyGen(\svk,\msk)$ with $\qA$.
+\begin{definition}[RUF-VRA security] We say that a DS-SKL scheme $\DSSKL$ with classical lessor for the message space $\cM$ is RUF-VRA secure,\footnote{"RUF" stands for "\textbf{R}andom message \textbf{U}n\textbf{F}orgeability".} if it satisfies the following requirement, formalized by the experiment $\expb{\DSSKL,\qA}{ruf}{vra}(1^\secp)$ between an adversary $\qA$ and the challenger: \begin{enumerate} \item The challenger runs $\Setup(1^\secp)\ra(\svk,\msk, \dvk)$ and sends $\svk$ to $\qA$. \item Given $\svk$ from the challenger, $\qA$ starts to run.
+Throughout the game, $\qA$ has an oracle access to the signing oracle $\Sign(\msk, \cdot)$, which takes as input $m \in \cM$ and returns $\sigma \lrun \Sign(\msk, m)$, until it receives the challenge message $m^*$ at Step~\ref{Step:receiving-challenge-sig-VRA} below. $\qA$ can access the oracle arbitrary many times at any time. \item The challenger plays the role of the lessor and runs $\qIntKeyGen(\svk,\msk)$ with $\qA$.
 If the output is $\bot$, the challenger outputs $0$ as the output of the game.
+Let $\tau$ be the transcript of the execution of $\qIntKeyGen$.

-\item $\qA$ continues to have an oracle access to the evaluation oracle.
+\item $\qA$ continues to have an oracle access to the signing oracle.
 At some point, $\qA$ sends $\cert$ to the challenger.